meltingice/meltingice.net/_posts/2013-06-11-pluck-multiple-columns-rails.md

 ---
 layout: post
-title: Plucking Multiple Database Columns in Rails 3
+title: Plucking Multiple Columns in Rails 3
 ---

 The problem: you have a large result set that you want to return, but you don't need full blown ActiveRecord models for each result.
 In fact, doing so would likely bring the Ruby process to a crawl.
 Instead, you just need a few attributes in an array plucked from each result.